doncook1212github/Code-Test/README.md

 # Code-Test
-Repository for 'Yours.co' code test files
+Repository for 'Yours.co' code test files.

 Program runs if compiled on a C++ compiler.
 Program runs all traffic lights at intersection through 4 complete cycles.